benizi/ConscientiousProgrammer/content/post/2015-12-02-24-days-of-hackage-2015-day-2-regexes-with-pcre-heavy.md

 regex constructs of the Perl variety seemed perfect for this task.

-But even outside of such use cases, there's no hiding from the fact that regexes can be very convenient for very simple tasks.
+But even outside of such use cases, there's no hiding from the fact that regexes can be very convenient for simple tasks.
 Also, because regexes are used so much in our programming world in general, if we are migrating to Haskell some already-working regexes from already-written code in some other language, it's convenient to just